Homemade Cat Food: Is It Safe for Cats?

 I like to keep a tiny note on my phone with the date, what I fed, and a few words about stool, appetite, and energy.
 It sounds nerdy, but it makes patterns very clear.

 Track weekly: weight, appetite, stool quality, energy, and coat.
 If weight climbs or drops more than expected, adjust calories with your vet’s help.
-For weight-control tactics, see How to Recognize and Manage Obesity in Cats .
+For weight-control tactics, see Cat Obesity.

-If grooming deteriorates or hairballs increase during a switch, these strategies can help: Hairball Prevention & Remedies .
+If grooming deteriorates or hairballs increase during a switch, these strategies can help: How to Prevent Hairballs in Cats.

 There’s no shame at all in deciding that homemade food is not the right fit for you or your cat.
 In many homes, the safest and kindest choice is a well-chosen commercial diet plus good portion control.

-- Unlikely to follow precise, vetted recipes with correct supplements and measurements
+• You are unlikely to follow precise, vetted recipes with correct supplements and measurements.

-- No time for batch-cooking, sanitation, and consistent portioning
+• You do not have time for batch-cooking, sanitation, and consistent portioning.

-- Cats with chronic disease (e.g., kidney disease, diabetes, IBD) unless a veterinarian or nutritionist designs and monitors the diet
+• Your cat has chronic disease, such as kidney disease, diabetes, or IBD, unless a veterinarian or nutritionist designs and monitors the diet.

-Balanced commercial diets remain the easiest “complete and balanced” route for most families.
+Balanced commercial diets remain the easiest complete-and-balanced route for most families.
 Great brands publish clear labels and feeding directions.
-If you need help decoding labels, start with Signs of a Healthy Cat for the outcomes you should see on a good diet (bright coat, steady energy, ideal weight), then consult your vet for product picks that match your cat and your budget.
+If you need help choosing and comparing foods, start with How to Read Cat Food Labels, then consult your vet for product picks that match your cat and your budget.

 Conclusion